Alekseyyy/SNHU/coursework/CS340/README.md

 ## Project

 The work done in this course culminated into a full-stack web application that I have called _The Animal Tracker Database_.
 It consists of a MongoDB database management system, a custom "Python CRUD Module," and a front-end web application written in the Python programming language, and invoking the Dash framework with its respective supporting third-party modules.

+The [Dashboard Specifications Document](./project/Dashboard%20Specifications%20Document.pdf) describes and defines the software engineering problem, and discusses its constraints.

+### Acknowledgements

+I don't think that I could have developed _The Animal Tracker Database_ without the (in)direct help of other people.
+I must thank former SNHU students Victor Udeh and Joseph Dengler, as I referenced their versions of the project when I "got stuck" on certain subtasks.
+I must also thank Professor Jeff H. Sanford for his guidance and helpful feedback - which formed the basis for good progress.

+### Codebase

-The __codebase__ consists of the following key programme files:
+This project's codebase consists of the following key programme files:

 * [``CRUD_Python_Module.py``](./project/code/CRUD_Python_Module.py): the core library that consists of the _create, read update, and delete_ (CRUD) functionality to make transactions with a MongoDB server.
     * [``CRUD_Test_Harness.py``](./project/code/CRUD_Test_Harness.py): a custom test harness that I used to test the ``CRUD_Python_Module.py`` functionality. __PLEASE NOTE THAT:__ these tests only demonstrate the Python CRUD Module's functionality as a proof-of-concept, __not as a mature product that can be deployed "into the wild."__